USMAI-Library-Consortium/sru-queryer/readme.md

 #### AVAILABLE FUNCTIONS

-You don't need to use any functions on an SearchClause as a general user.
+You don't need to use any functions on a SearchClause as a general user.
 For instance, the search_retrieve.validate() function will also run the validate() function for all included SearchClauses.

 #### INITIALIZATION OPTIONS